Coagulation: Physiology

+After the fibrin clot is formed, clot retraction occurs and then clot resolution starts, and these two process are together called "tertiary hemostasis".
+Activated platelets contract their internal actin and myosin fibrils in their cytoskeleton, which leads to shrinkage of the clot volume.
+Plasminogen activators, such as tissue plasminogen activator (t-PA), activate plasminogen into plasmin, which promotes lysis of the fibrin clot; this restores the flow of blood in the damaged/obstructed blood vessels.

+Vasoconstriction

+When there is an injury to a blood vessel, the endothelial cells can release various vasoconstrictor substances, such as endothelin and thromboxane, to induce the constriction of the smooth muscles in the vessel wall.
+This helps reduce blood flow to the site of injury and limits bleeding.

-Platelet activation
+Platelet activation and platelet plug formation

 When the endothelium is damaged, the normally isolated underlying collagen is exposed to circulating platelets, which bind directly to collagen with collagen-specific glycoprotein Ia/IIa surface receptors.
 This adhesion is strengthened further by von Willebrand factor (vWF), which is released from the endothelium and from platelets; vWF forms additional links between the platelets' glycoprotein Ib/IX/V and A1 domain.
 This localization of platelets to the extracellular matrix promotes collagen interaction with platelet glycoprotein VI.
 Binding of collagen to glycoprotein VI triggers a signaling cascade that results in activation of platelet integrins.
 Activated integrins mediate tight binding of platelets to the extracellular matrix.
 This process adheres platelets to the site of injury.

 Activated platelets release the contents of stored granules into the blood plasma.
 The granules include ADP, serotonin, platelet-activating factor (PAF), vWF, platelet factor 4, and thromboxane A2 (TXA2), which, in turn, activate additional platelets.
 The granules' contents activate a Gq-linked protein receptor cascade, resulting in increased calcium concentration in the platelets' cytosol.
 The calcium activates protein kinase C, which, in turn, activates phospholipase A2 (PLA2).
 PLA2 then modifies the integrin membrane glycoprotein IIb/IIIa, increasing its affinity to bind fibrinogen.
-The activated platelets change shape from spherical to stellate, and the fibrinogen cross-links with glycoprotein IIb/IIIa aid in aggregation of adjacent platelets (completing primary hemostasis).
+The activated platelets change shape from spherical to stellate, and the fibrinogen cross-links with glycoprotein IIb/IIIa aid in aggregation of adjacent platelets, forming a platelet plug and thereby completing primary hemostasis).